djccarew/app-modernization-helm-lab/README.md

 A Helm chart repository is an HTTP server that houses packaged charts and an index.yaml file.
 That file has an index of all the charts in the repository.
 A chart repository can be any HTTP server that can serve YAML and .tar files and can answer GET requests.
 Therefore, you have many options for hosting your chart repository.
 You can use a Google Cloud Storage bucket, an Amazon S3 bucket, GitHub pages, or you can create a web server.

-In this lab you'll create a Helm char reposiotry and use it to deploy a smple JEE app to IBM Cloud Private using the Helm CLI
+In this lab you'll create a Helm chart repository and use it to deploy a simple JEE app to IBM Cloud Private using the Helm CLI

 ### Step 1: Clone the Github repo that contains the code and templates  used to create the Helm repository